• Home

 I was dumbstruck when I heard about the Hamas terrorists who strangled the Bibas baby and his young brother, and killed their mother.
 I was horrified when I heard about even more gruesome atrocities committed on October 7th–I won’t describe them.
 My human nature would like those terrorists to be found, tortured, and killed just as their victims were.

 But my spiritual nature reminds me that God alone is the righteous Judge.
 He knows who will repent and who will not.
 Some evildoers repent and are saved; some do not.
 So it is not my place to decide or judge; I must–I will–leave judgment and vengeance to God, who sees and knows the future.
-I must not hate my enemies; I must pray for them and leave them in God’s hands.
+I must not hate my enemies; I must pray for them and consign them to God’s hands.

 A couple of weeks ago, fifty Christians in the Congo where herded into a church and beheaded.
 The new leader of Syria has just executed thousands of Christians.
 And the war continues in Israel.
 Evil is loose in this world, and we cannot ignore it.